Luciana, the representative from Columbia, describes her life before the end of the world

 "I told my mum she was hurting me, she pulled at my hair even more.
-Turned out my mother resented me too, unlike my father though she didn't drink her life away she plotted.
-She told me that she was planing to take my chip for herself when the teleportation was going to happen.
+Turned out my mother resented me too, unlike my father though she didn't drink her life away, she plotted.
+She told me that she was planning to take my chip for herself when the teleportation was going to happen.
 She said I was an ungrateful daughter for not doing anything for her parents.
-Now her plan was ruined thanks to my dad, so now she said that we would both be going on the run, from the government, from Dr Ghost and when the time came she would take the chip from my arm for herself and if I behaved myself I would not suffer until that time.
+Now her plan was ruined thanks to my dad, so now she said that we would both be going on the run from the government, from Dr Ghost and when the time came she would take the chip from my arm for herself and if I behaved myself I would not suffer until that time.

 "Then one of the bodyguards who wasn't quite dead shot her.
 She went flying backwards when the round struck her in the chest.

 "The bodyguard then told me to run, get for the police station where I would be safe, then he died.

 "For probably ten minutes I stayed where I was.

 "I crouched on the floor amongst my dead family, in shock, partly in grief, partly in guilt because I was glad they were gone.

 "Then the neighbours started trying to get in again.